Jacode-Robotics/JA-Actuator_Protocol/drive-protocol.md

 The field that indicates an ID of the device that should receive the Instruction Packet and process it

 1. Range : 0 ~ 252 (0x00 ~ 0xFC), which is a total of 253 numbers that can be used
-2. Broadcast ID : 254 (0xFE), which makes all connected devices execute the Instruction Packet

 #### [1.4.4.Length]()